alicexue/fmri-pipeline/README.md

 #### For running fmri analyses:
 - directory with fmriprep output named 'fmriprep'
-- func directories (with preprocessed functional files) should be under the subject folder (if there are no sessions) or under the appropriate session folder
+- func directories (with preprocessed functional files) should be in the subject folder (if there are no sessions) or under the appropriate session folder
-- anat directories (with preprocessed anatomical files) should be under each subject folder (not at the same level as the func directory if there are sessions) (which is how the output of fmriprep should be organized) (see File Structure below)
+- anat directories (with preprocessed anatomical files) can be in the subject folder or in the appropriate session folder
 - EV files (see step 1 below)
 - TR should be specified in a JSON file called task-\<taskname>_bold.json under a directory named 'raw' at the same level as the fmriprep directory (the 'raw' directory should store the raw data files).
 "RepetitionTime" should be the key.
 - model params must be specified under the model00\<N> directory (see step 2 below)